 |Priority 5 - Low-priority non-street facilities|

 The City utilizes a variety of equipment to complete the snow and ice control operations.
-These vehicles are equipped with plows, tanks and applicators to efficiently remove snow and ice but can impact the field of vision of the operator.
+These vehicles are equipped with plows, tanks and applicators to efficiently remove snow and ice but can reduce the field of vision of the operator.
 Although operators do take care to watch for traffic around them, drivers are asked to stay back at least 200 feet from the rear of the snow plow.
 Snow plows make frequent stops and also make three-point turns which require the vehicle to back up.
 If a plow stops in front of you please use caution when passing to ensure the operator can see you.
 Staying back at least 200 ft. allows the operator to see and react to other vehicles around them.

-If a city a city snowplow damages your mailbox or other property, contact the Public Works Department at (952) 447-9800.
-In most cases, the City will replace mailboxes that are damaged as a result of a snow plow directly hitting them.
-They will be replaced in the spring with a 4x4 Cedar Post and mailbox (or $50), but does not replace ornamental or structural mailboxes of stone or concrete in the right of way, reserving the right to use that property for snow storage.
+If a city a city snowplow damages your mailbox or other property, contact the Public Works Department at (952) 447-9896.
+The City will replace mailboxes that are damaged as a result of a snow plow directly hitting them.
+They will be replaced in the spring with a 4x4 Cedar Post and mailbox (or $75), but the City does not replace ornamental or structural mailboxes of stone or concrete in the right-of-way, reserving the right to use that property for snow storage.
 The City is not responsible for damage from the force of snow from the plow.
 Click here for the Mail Box Regulations.